Three Mindfulness Practices That Help Troubled Teens

 By Trenna Ahlstrom

 When you picture how troubled teens might spend their day, practicing mindfulness probably does not rank high on the list of possible activities.
 At RedCliff Ascent, our students sit for a Mindfulness meditation practice almost every day.
 According to Assistant Field Director Gordon Harris, spending at least 10 minutes a day in an intentional mindful practice each day has a positive benefit for mental health.
 Gordon is the person who designed the Mindfulness program at RedCliff Ascent.
+This article will introduce three mindfulness practices that help troubled teens.

 Gordon loves his job.
 He has a loving relationship with his wife, and many supportive friends.
 When he was younger, he did not imagine that he would be at this place in his life at 49 years-old.
 He did not think that he would be “on this side of the grass”.